If you’re like many executive job seekers, you’ve either never needed a resume to land a job, or you haven’t updated your resume in several years.

-Maybe you’ve tried writing or updating your resume yourself, but ended up overwhelmed by the daunting challenge of encapsulating a 20+ year career into a tidy, short document, and dissatisfied with your efforts.
+Maybe you’ve tried writing or updating your resume yourself, but ended up overwhelmed by the daunting challenge of encapsulating a 20+ year career into a tidy, short document, and you’re dissatisfied with your efforts.

 When you’ve determined your good-fit skill sets, strengths, values, and personal attributes, that align with your target companies’ needs, don’t veer off course.
 Great as it was, don’t include that career-defining achievement from 10 years ago that has nothing to do with what your target companies are looking for in candidates.

-Too much contact information
+2. Too much or the wrong kind of contact information

 Most importantly, make it easy for people to get hold of you.
 Since you’re likely to be contacted during business hours, include a phone number where you can be reached directly during the day, and an email address that you check frequently.

 To avoid confusion and keep your resume header clean, include just one phone number – the one you’re most accessible via and will frequently check the voicemail for.
-Most of my clients choose their cells.

 Get a new email address if yours is unprofessional or in any way off-color.
 I’ve seen some downright offensive email addresses.
 Don’t turn people off before you give them the chance to consider you.
 And a silly, unprofessional email address may land your email message and resume in a spam filter.
-Set up a designated job hunting email account with an address using your first and last names.

 Frankly, no one cares that you want a “growth position that will utilize my expertise in XYZ”.
 They want to know what you’ll do for them.